zjfong/building-js-iterators-lab/README.md

 1. Create a function `myEach` which implements `Array.prototype.forEach`
 2. Create a function `myMap` which implements `Array.prototype.map`
 3. Create a function `myReduce` which implements `Array.prototype.reduce`
-    - Note: `reduce` behaves a little bit different than the other iterators (see [`Array.prototype.reduce`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce)).
-For `myReduce` we recommend you not worry about `initialValue` at first.
-You can always add it in later.

 > **Pro-Tip**: It's easier to build incrementally than to try to do everything all at once.
 Remember to start small and add features later.